-1. For the student to comprehend the organization and content of the Old Testament Major and Minor Prophets
+1. For students to comprehend the organization and content of the Old Testament Major and Minor Prophets

-2. For the student to be able to recite those books in the order in which they appear
+2. For students to be able to recite those books in the order in which they appear

-3. For the student to enjoy learning the truth about the Bible
+3. For students to enjoy learning the Truth about the Bible

 Word of God

 The books of the Old Testament in order from Isaiah through Malachi.

 (To begin today’s study, have the students take the short pop quiz found in their workbooks.
 The questions and answers are repeated below.
 Encourage everyone to try the best they can to complete the quiz from memory and to avoid using their Bibles, or looking beyond the quiz in their workbooks.)

 1. How many books of the law are there?
 (5)